General Revenue Reimbursement for Statewide Allocated Costs

 All executive branch agencies.
 Judicial branch and legislative branch agencies are not subject to the SWCAP statutes.

-Information for the fiscal 2014 statewide cost allocation to each agency was taken from the FY2013 Statewide Cost Allocation Plan, Summary of Fixed Costs reported by the Governor’s Office.
+Information for the fiscal 2016 statewide cost allocation to each agency was taken from the FY2015 Statewide Cost Allocation Plan, Summary of Fixed Costs PDF reported by the Governor’s Office.

 Distribute statewide costs among sources of funding

-Each agency’s portion of the statewide costs is recorded on the Fiscal 2013 Statewide Cost Allocation Summary of Fixed Costs by Agency.
-Agencies are asked to indicate the basis used to allocate the agency’s statewide cost and use that basis to distribute their statewide costs among sources of funding on the Statewide Cost Allocation Worksheet .
+Each agency’s portion of statewide costs is recorded on the Fiscal 2015 Statewide Cost Allocation Summary of Fixed Costs by Agency.
+Agencies are asked to indicate the basis used to allocate the agency’s statewide cost and use that basis to distribute their statewide costs among sources of funding on the Statewide Cost Allocation Worksheet PDF.
 For detailed instructions, see Instructions for Completing the Statewide Cost Allocation Worksheet.

-The completed Statewide Cost Allocation Worksheet is due Oct.
-15, 2013.
-For agencies not submitting a worksheet, the Comptroller’s office will distribute statewide costs based on the agency’s appropriation year (AY) 2014 method of finance.
+The completed Statewide Cost Allocation Worksheet PDF is due Nov.
+20, 2015.
+For agencies not submitting a worksheet, the Comptroller’s office will distribute statewide costs based on the agency’s appropriation year (AY) 2016 method of finance.